 - Temperature – Dry bulb, what we normally mean when we say the word; it’s shown along the horizontal axis.

-- Absolute Humidity - How much actual water vapor is in the air; measured in grains per pound of dry air, where 1 grain = 1/7000 of a pound (or 7000 grains = 1 pound).
+- Humidity Ratio – How much actual water vapor is in the air; often measured in grains per pound of dry air, where 1 grain = 1/7000 of a pound (or 7000 grains = 1 pound).

 - Relative Humidity – What we usually mean we say the word ‘humidity.’
 It’s actually the partial pressure of water vapor in the air divided by the vapor pressure when the air is saturated at that temperature.

 As you can see from the psych chart above, there are only about 22 grains/lb of water vapor when the temperature is 32° F and the RH is 100%.
-That temperature has a special name: dew point.
-It turns out that 22 grains/lb (often referred to as simply 22 grains) isn't a lot of water vapor.
+(That temperature has a special name: dew point.)
+It turns out that 22 grains/lb (often referred to as simply 22 grains) isn’t a lot of water vapor.
 Because, you know, cold air is dry air.

 One of the worst kind of days we have here in the Atlanta area is when it’s about 80° F an 80% RH.
 Ugghhhhh.
 The absolutely humidity is about 122 grains/lb, and the dew point is 73° F. And that’s not even the worst I’ve experienced in the Southeast.
 Atlanta has nice, fairly mild summers compared to where I was born: Houston, Texas.

-Back to the main point, though, if we think of air by its absolute humidity, it's easy to see that cold air is dry air.
+Back to the main point, though, if we think of air by the actual concentration of water vapor, it’s easy to see that cold air is dry air.
 100% RH at the freezing point has only 22 grains per pound.
 80% RH at 80° F has 122 grains per pound.
 If you had 80° F air with only 22 grains/lb, the relative humidity would be less than 15%.
-You'd be in a desert.
+You’d be in a desert.

 Psychrometrics on your smart phone